SAP-samples/cloud-cap-samples/README.md

 ## How to obtain support

 In case you find a bug, or you need additional support, please open an issue [here](https://github.wdf.sap.corp/staging-for-SAP-samples-public/cloud-cap-samples/issues) in GitHub.

-## Contributing

-In case you find a would like to contribute, please create a pull request [here](https://github.wdf.sap.corp/staging-for-SAP-samples-public/cloud-cap-samples/pulls) in GitHub.

 ## To-Do (upcoming changes)